aaronbruckner/TDD-Enterprise/tasks.md

 #### Calculate shield percentage
 Add a ```calculateShieldPercentage(quadrant)``` function that takes a shield quadrant and returns the percentage of shield remaining (0 - 100).

-#### Display shield status
-Add status property to shield submodule.
-Status should be "OK" with zero broken shield quadrants, "DAMAGED" with one broken quadrant, and "DESTROYED"

 #### Shield regeneration
 With each passing round, a single quadrant can be healed by 10 hitpoints (5 hitpoints if shield is DAMAGED).
 A shield